UA-ResearchComputing-HPC/hpc-documentation/README.md

 This repository hosts the source files for The University of Arizona's HPC documentation site.

-This documentation provides information about our facility's computing resources, Slurm usage, policies, software,
+This documentation provides information about our facility's computing resources, Slurm usage, policies, software, etc.

 ## Documentation